IceCoaled/Amd-Hypervisor-Base/README.md

 Goals

 Optimization: Improve the hypervisor's performance and reduce overhead in nested and non-nested environments.

-Security: Develop mechanisms to protect the hypervisor from being detected by anti-cheat software.

 Contribution: Contribute back findings to the open-source community, adding to current hypervisor research.